AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/edit-a-workspace.md

    >[!NOTE]
    >
-   >You can't change the workspace&nbsp;language.
+   >You can't change the workspace language.

 >[!NOTE]
 >